mountainprotocol/tokens/README.md

 - `totalSupply()`: Returns the total supply.
 - `balanceOf(address account)`: Returns the balance of account.
 - `sharesOf(address account)`: Returns the shares of account.
-- `mint(address to, uint256 amount)`: Mints new tokens to the specified address.
+- `mint(address to, uint256 amount)`: Creates new tokens to the specified address.
-- `burn(address from, uint256 amount)`: Burns tokens from the specified address.
+- `burn(address from, uint256 amount)`: Destroys tokens from the specified address.
 - `transfer(address to, uint256 amount)`: Transfers tokens between addresses.
 - `blocklistAccounts(address[] addresses)`: Blocklists multiple accounts at once.
 - `unblocklistAccounts(address[] addresses)`: Unblocklists multiple accounts at once.